mumbai mysore masala dosa - a mumbai street food snack that i would so often have when studying and working in bombay.

 13: serve mumbai mysore masala dosa hot with coconut chutney. these dosas are very filling. so make as much as you can have.

 before the recipe details, here’s a very good video showing the making of mysore masala dosa by a dosa vendor. look at the size of the dosa and the amount of butter he is adding!!! look at the way he has mashed the whole masala… even i cannot do that

-recipe details of bombay mysore masala dosa below:
+bombay mysore masala dosa recipe below: